arcxp-ce-support/Fusion-Training-User-Stories/README.md

 If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

-If you are starting this training from the third user story (task Fusion-03), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-02 instead.
+If you are starting this training from the third user story (task Fusion-02), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-02 instead.

-## New Task: User Story 03
+## Task: User Story 02
 As a user, I would like to add a layout to my page, in order to give my page some structure and semantic HTML.

 ## Guide